freealise/freealise/ar/README.md

 ([AR.js](https://github.com/AR-js-org/AR.js))
 [jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5)
 lightgl for 3d drawing in ar (+with opencv: pencil is point and normal / color)
-load stl from sketchup and subdivide / average, csg tetrahedra for skeleton
+load stl tetrahedra from sketchup and subdivide / average, csg cylinders for skeleton